mattcorr/mattcorr.github.io/_posts/2008-09-24-whanganui-canoe-trip.md

 The wood fire in the hut did not have any matches provided.
 Luckily the ones we had were in one of the dry barrels so we used them to try and start a fire.
 After a frustrating hour of attempts, we could not get the damp wood to keep burning.
 We then gave up and had a dinner.

 With most of Fem’s clothes wet, we had to share what little dry clothes we had between us.
-I ended up with just two T-shirts and a pair of underpants, and Fem was the same.
+I ended up with just two T-shirts and a pair of underpants and Fem was the same.
 After being in the water for that long we needed to get warm.

 We used the yellow plastic bag liners for our clothes as makeshift sleeping bags and had just Fem’s damp sleeping bag over our bodies.
 Anything to try and warm ourselves.
 We have an early night and try to get to sleep.
 I can’t stop shivering as I just cannot get warm.
 My exposed legs are cold to touch and shaking uncontrollably.
 Even with a second hut mattress over me to try and keep the warmth in, it does not help much.